 The Labor Program originated in 1859 and was formalized into every student’s educational experience in 1906, when the College Catalog declared that every student must contribute at least seven hours per week to the necessary work of the College.
 This was raised to ten hours in 1917, a requirement that remains in effect to today.

-The value of student work is reinforced in our Great Commitments, first published in 1969 and revised in 1993.
-The fourth of eight statements affirms Berea’s commitment, “to provide for all students through the Labor Program experiences for learning and serving in community, and to demonstrate that labor, mental and manual, has dignity as well as utility.”
+The value of student work is reinforced in our Great Commitments, first published in 1969, revised in 1993, and most recently revised in 2017.
+The fourth of eight statements affirms Berea’s commitment, “to promote learning and serving in community through the student Labor Program, honoring the dignity and utility of all work, mental and manual, and taking pride in work well done.”
 The Labor Program has long been an integral component of Berea’s educational program, providing valuable opportunities for learning, service, and work well done.

 Today, the labor program has over 1500 jobs available on campus, including those found in community partnerships in off-campus locations such as: